Jimmy Fallon Is Sorry For Making Donald Trump Look Like A Harmless Fuzzy

-In the increasingly biting world of late night political comedy, Jimmy Fallon has been falling behind.
-Compared to his peers Stephen Colbert, Seth Meyers, and even the jocular Jimmy Kimmel, Fallon is increasingly considered "late night lite."
-In September of 2016, the 42-year-old incited anger from fans after ruffling Donald Trump's hair in a less than hard-hitting interview.
-The move was exemplary of Fallon's presumed ineptitude: He seemed to lack interest or ability to cast a critical eye on the potential president.
-Now, the late-night host is finally apologizing for the Twitter-famous folly — sort of.
+In the morass of late night political comedy, Jimmy Fallon has been falling behind — compared to his peers Stephen Colbert, Seth Meyers, and even the jocular Jimmy Kimmel, Fallon is increasingly "late night lite."
+In September of 2016, the 42-year-old incited anger after ruffling Donald Trump's hair in a less than hard-hitting interview.
+The move was exemplary of Fallon's ineptitude: He seemingly lacked the interest or ability to cast a critical eye on the potential president.
+In May of 2017, the last night host is apologising for the Twitter famous ruffle — sort of.

+"I didn’t do it to humanise [Trump],” Fallon explained for The New York Times.
+“I almost did it to minimise him.
+I didn’t think that would be a compliment: ‘He did the thing that we all wanted to do.'"

 Advertisement

-"I didn’t do it to humanize [Trump],” Fallon explained to The New York Times.
-“I almost did it to minimize him.
-I didn’t think that would be a compliment: ‘He did the thing that we all wanted to do.'"

-But it did appear to humanize the would-be 45th president.
-At the very least, it signified a tacit acceptance of the man who, as The Times points out, refused to admit Barack Obama was born in the U.S. on that very same day.
-Twitter quickly meme'd the moment, and many publications, including this one, sharpened their think pieces.
+But it did appear to humanise the 45th President.
+At the very least, it signified an acceptance of the man who, as The New York Times points out, refused to admit Barack Obama was born in the U.S. on that very same day.
+Twitter quickly memed the moment, and publications like yours truly sharpened their think pieces.
 At the time, Fallon appeared to keep his cool.
 Turns out, he was hurt by the whole affair.
-(We're crying on the inside.)
+(Cry me a river.)

 "If there’s one bad thing on Twitter about me, it will make me upset.
 So, after this happened, I was devastated.
 I didn’t mean anything by it.
 I was just trying to have fun," Fallon admitted.